CMMC Guy LogoTHE_CMMC_GUY

 Lost revenue if not certified: $1M/year = $83K/month

-Meanwhile, your competitor who started in December is taking your contracts.
+Meanwhile, your competitor who started early is taking your contracts.

 What's Driving the Urgency?